mobilepadawan/mobilepadawan/README.md

 - 👋 Hi, I’m @mobilepadawan
 - 👀 Vanilla JavaScript is an extension of me.
-Also the PWA's and the engineering of web browser engines.
+Also the PWA's and the weird world of the web browser engines.

 - 🎓 I teach JavaScript, Node JS backend, and SQL, in a couple of coding schools, a University, and also in an Associate Tech-School.